tauri-apps/tauri-docs/docs/guides/building/app-size.md

 cargo +nightly build --release -Z build-std --target x86_64-unknown-linux-gnu
 ```

 If you are using `panic = "abort"` in your release profile optimizations, you need to make sure the `panic_abort` crate is compiled with std.
 Additionally, an extra std feature can further reduce the binary size.
-The following applies both:
+The following applies to both:

 ```shell
 cargo +nightly build --release -Z build-std=std,panic_abort -Z build-std-features=panic_immediate_abort --target x86_64-unknown-linux-gnu